 - Take a stroll around the Imperial Gardens (Summer Only) at the rear of the Castle.

 - Visit a jazz club (my favourite is Agharta).
-My Jazz Club and Nightlife pages will help you find a good place.
+My Jazz Clubs page will help you find a good place.

 - Take a walk around the Strahov Monastery complex with it’s famous cloisters and library.
 It also has a mini brewery and two good restaurants.
 Number eight in the top ten Prague tourist attractions.